Sunday, August 20, 2023

 Once upon a time, there was a land where people had a precious device sitting in their homes, on the table, in their study, their office, in their kid's rooms, out on the porch—wherever they were.

-They called it a computer.
-Once it computed.
+They called it a phone.
 Now, not only can it compute, it can help people write, read, research, play music, watch movies, and about whatever the minds of men could conger.
 And their device is growing in information and changing daily, like the people.

-A group of six people left their devices at home alone one day to gather outside and sit under a maple tree.
+A group of six people left their devices in their vehicles to gather outside Ollie's house and sit under her maple tree.
 Ollie, the tree's supporter and waterer, popped the cork on a bottle of Vino, "Time to switch from coffee," she said and filled six glasses on the tray atop the round coffee table before them."To truth," she said.
 The rest of the group chose a glass and clicked each other's.
 "To truth."

 Shortly after, she appeared with a platter of cheese, crackers, and grapes.
 "Okay, guys, no feet on the table, food's here."

-"We were on hold until you returned, Tweekie.
+"We were on hold until you returned, Twinkie.
 Thanks for the snacks."
-Sally picked up a cracker and slice of cheese and, while waving about, said, "Here we are drinking to something I have no clue about."
+Sally picked up a cracker and slice of cheese and, while waving the cracker about, said, "Here we are drinking to something I have no clue about."

-"Well," says Shal, "You know some things to be true, your dog here, us as friends, the weather, the kindness of people."
+"Well," says Sal, "You know some things to be true, your dog there, us as friends, the weather, the kindness of people."

 "Do you think people are kind?"